tangshuang/.datamanager.js/README.md

 }
 this.datamanger.register({
   ...
-  middlewares: [ myfun ],
+  interceptors: [ myfun ],
 })
 ```

 Here I use force `get` to get a authData and use it as headers info to send my request.
-Order of middlewares: use(middleware) > constructor(options.middlewares) > .register(options.middlewares).
+Order of interceptors: use(interceptor) > constructor(options.interceptors) > .register(options.interceptors).
-Middlewares will not shared amoung different instances.
+interceptors will not shared amoung different instances.

 4) deep cloned data